-Even while feeding your chameleon what you feel is the best diet you can provide, it might still be missing out on a number of supplements it could get from eating a broader diet in the wild.
+Even while feeding your reptile what you feel is the best diet you can provide, it might still be missing out on a number of supplements it could get from eating a broader diet in the wild.
 That’s why some pet stores offer supplements specifically designed to provide your chameleon with all the nutrients it needs.

 Calcium and vitamin D3 are especially important for your chameleon, as they help to keep your chameleon’s bones healthy, as well as assisting in skin shedding, improving metabolite functions and preventing liver problems.
 Some supplements can also help your chameleon to digest protein properly.
 You can give your chameleon a calcium and vitamin D3 supplement once or twice a week.

 It might sound obvious, but no diet is complete without a good source of water!
 Chameleons prefer to drink from a water bottle than a bowl, which you’ll be able to find at most pet stores.
 You could also use a water mister, which forms droplets on leaves and other areas of your chameleon’s home that it could then drink from.
 If you’d rather take control yourself, use a handheld spray mister and spray your enclosure for around two minutes every morning and evening.